NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/README.md

     The return value (2) gets multiplied by n, which is 3, and the result, 6, is returned to whatever invoked factorial(3).

- Another common recursively-de ned mathematical function is the Fibonacci sequence, which has the following de nition:
+ Another common recursively-defened mathematical function is the Fibonacci sequence, which has the following de nition:

           fibonacci(1) = 1